Mobile Optimization: Enhancing Customer Journeys Wherever They May Roam

 Analyzing over 500 million consumer web sessions every week, our data team’s insights for the last major peak shopping period showed that online brands still have a ways to go when optimizing the mobile customer journey.
 During this period, 52% of website visits came from mobile devices.
 However, only 35% percent of total orders were placed using a mobile device, emphasizing that online shoppers still prefer to complete the checkout process on their desktops.

-Have online retailers made progress in improving the mobile customer experience?
+Have online retailers made progress in improving the mobile user experience?
 No doubt.
-But the stats above show much work still needs to be done until mobile in eCommerce is the seamless and connected experience online businesses envision.
+But the stats above show much work still needs to be done until mobile usability in eCommerce is the seamless and connected experience online businesses envision.
 As mobile traffic continues to increase year after year and develops into the new normal for consumers, narrowing the gap between traffic and conversions is increasingly critical.

 Successful companies continuously invest in improving their search because they understand how integral it to engaging users and generate revenue.
 Ensuring you make your site search easy to find and Improving search speed in this age are minimal requirements given the short attention spans of mobile shoppers.
 Using a proven cloud-based hosted search service or a Content Delivery Network (CDN) to make sure customers can quickly find any product you have that fits their search criteria will help prevent a common frustration that makes them bounce right out of your site.